stanley-gu/standardsCh/chapter.md

 ### Minimum Information Required in the Annotation of Models (MIRIAM)

-Extending beyond the laboratory, the Minimum Information Requested In the Annotation of biochemical Models (MIRIAM) standard was developed for describing quantitative models of biochemical systems and bring together the new standards in computational systems biology, SBML and CellML (both are which discussed later in this chapter) [@le2006model].
+Extending beyond the laboratory, the Minimum Information Requested In the Annotation of biochemical Models (MIRIAM) standard [@novere2005minimum] [@le2006model] was developed for describing quantitative models of biochemical systems and bring together the new standards in computational systems biology, SBML and CellML (both are which discussed later in this chapter).
 By unifying different modeling sub-domain standards under the same requisites, and thus ensuring that models are easily testable, reproducible, and comparable, the utility of quantitative modeling may be enhanced for the benefit of biomedical research.
 However, the ultimate impact of these standards depends on their adoption throughout the community and the number of software tools that are developed to facilitate its use (more issues that we will discuss later in this chapter).

-The MIRIAM Guidelines are an effort to standardize the essential, minimal set of information that is sufficient to annotate a model in such a way as to facilitate its reuse.
-This includes the ability to identify the model itself, the components of which it is composed, and a means by which unambiguous annotation of components should be encoded.
-This is essential to allowing collaborative work between different groups, which may be geographically separated by vastly different locations, and facilitates model sharing and reuse by the general modeling community.
-MIRIAM can be implemented in any structured format used to encode computational models [@novere2005minimum].

 Traditionally, a challenge that MIRIAM faces is that encoded models in scientific publications or online are not in a standard format.
 And, of those